 Bucks Announce 2019 Schedule; Will Host All-Star Game on July 16

-Waterloo, IA – The Waterloo Bucks have announced their schedule for the 2019 season.
+Waterloo, Iowa – The Waterloo Bucks have announced their schedule for the 2019 season.
 The 25th year of Bucks baseball will consist of a 72-game schedule featuring 36 home games.
 In addition to their regular season schedule, the Bucks will host the 2019 Northwoods League All-Star Game on Tuesday, July 16 at Cost Cutters Field at Riverfront Stadium.
 Download the 2019 Waterloo Bucks Schedule here

 Waterloo will open the season at home on Tuesday, May 28 versus the La Crosse Loggers at 6:35 pm.
 Waterloo will close out the regular season at home versus the Eau Claire Express on Sunday, August 11 at 2:05 pm.